Turbo-Charge Your Revenue!

 You’ve probably already considered selling on Amazon but its way easier than you think.

-Walmart is best known for its dominant brick and mortar stores, having around 10500 stores in 24 countries.
-However, the Walmart online marketplace is steadily growing, claiming to record around 100 million unique visitors every month.
+On the other hand, Walmart is best known for its dominant brick-and-mortar stores, having over 10500 stores globally and an online marketplace that has risen to stardom with around 100 million unique visitors every month.

 When it comes to fulfillment services, Amazon FBA stands as the most predominant.
-However, Walmart has equally improved its marketing operations introducing Walmart Fulfillment Services (WFS) in February 2020, as an alternative to Amazon FBA.
+On the other hand, to boost marketing operations Walmart introduced Walmart Fulfillment Services (WFS) in February 2020, standing almost toe to toe with Amazon FBA.

 In this article, we will zoom in on these two marketplaces, comparing the pros and cons of selling using Fulfillment by Amazon and Fulfillment by Walmart.